 The location is wonderful, but it doesn't seem as if the stone rows would have been visible from far away.
-For one thing the stones are quite small, as mentioned, and for another the rows spread out down the slope rather than standing in plain view on the crest of the hill.
+For one thing, the stones are quite small, as mentioned, and for another, the rows spread out down the slope rather than standing in plain view on the crest of the hill.
 All of which begs the question; what did it all mean?
 Why build the stone rows here, and why in the fan shape?
-That's part of the appeal of the Hill o' Many Stanes; its a bit of a mystery!
+That's part of the appeal of the Hill o' Many Stanes; it is a bit of a mystery!

 About Hill o' Many Stanes

 Location: Off the A9, at Mid Clyth, 4 miles north east of Lybster